yzernik/lndg-wrapper/README.md

-# Basic instructions for setup of LNDg
+# Basic instructions for setup of Squeaknode

-`lndg` is a Lite GUI web interface to analyze lnd data and leverage the backend database for automation tools around rebalancing and other basic maintenance tasks.
+`squeaknode` is a Lite GUI web interface to analyze lnd data and leverage the backend database for automation tools around rebalancing and other basic maintenance tasks.

 ## Dependencies